operator-playground-io/kubeapps-bitnami-helm-chart-tile/tutorials/access-kubeapps-console.md

 ![](_images/kubeapps-login-page.PNG)

-Step 5: Paste the token generated in the previous Step 2 to authenticate and access the Kubeapps dashboard for Kubernetes.
+Step 5: Paste the token generated in the previous step: Step 2 to authenticate and access the Kubeapps dashboard for Kubernetes.

 ![](_images/token.png)